 Individual corporate giving programs and nonprofit startup grants vary widely by company.
-Some are topic or region-specific, and others provide either financial support or in-kind donations to help get your projects started.
-This means you’ll need to research your options and determine which corporate giving programs might be the best fit with your nonprofit’s mission.
+Some are topic- or region-specific, and others provide either financial support or in-kind donations to help get your projects started.
+This means you’ll need to research your options and determine which corporate giving programs might be the best fit for your nonprofit.

 Private foundations and grant-giving endowments are probably what most people think of when they hear the term “nonprofit startup grants,” and for good reason.

-Many privately funded foundations exist to better society by supporting nonprofit organizations and funding their projects.
-When researching grant funds for any of your nonprofit’s upcoming projects or programming, private grant-giving foundations might be one of the first sources you’ll check.
+Many privately funded foundations exist to better society by supporting nonprofit organizations.
+When researching grant funds for any of your nonprofit’s upcoming projects or programming, you might first look into private grant-giving foundations.

 For instance, here are some of the top grant-giving foundations in Georgia.
-Let’s say you just started a new nonprofit in Atlanta.
-Beginning your startup grant research with this list would be a smart move; even if you don’t immediately find a grant that aligns with your mission, you’ll have an idea of what kind of support is available from grant-giving foundations.
+Let’s say you just started a nonprofit in Atlanta.
+Beginning your startup grant research with this list would be a smart move.
+Even if you don’t immediately find a grant that aligns with your mission, you’ll have an idea of what kind of support is available from grant-giving foundations.

-Plus, many grant-giving foundations will happily provide startup funding to new nonprofits!
-However, you’ll typically need to approach the foundation first.
-It will then determine whether or not supporting your startup aligns with its own mission.
-In this case, it’s helpful to have some materials already prepared, including:
+Many grant-giving foundations will happily provide startup funding to new nonprofits.
+You’ll typically need to approach the foundation first, and it will then determine whether supporting your startup aligns with its own mission.
+It’s helpful to have some materials already prepared, including:

-These are similar to the kinds of materials that you’d submit in a full, formal grant proposal, but offering them in a condensed version enables the foundation to quickly make a decision about startup funding.
+These are similar to the kinds of materials you would submit in a full, formal grant proposal, but offering them in a condensed version enables the foundation to quickly make a decision about startup funding.
 If interested in your mission, the foundation will likely then request that you submit a full proposal for funding.

 Check out our grant proposal template for more guidance on how to present a case of support to a funding body.
-Identifying grant-giving private foundations that will specifically provide startup grants to new nonprofits can be a trial-and-error process, but the effort can pay off immensely!
+Identifying grant-giving private foundations that specifically provide startup grants to new nonprofits can be a trial-and-error process, but the effort could pay off immensely.

 Federally funded programs are another major source of initial support for new nonprofit organizations.

 The first place to look for federal grant resources is the comprehensive database at grants.gov.
-The use of this official database requires a somewhat in-depth registration process, so be sure to designate some time to work on it.
-Access to this information can become invaluable as your nonprofit grows, so put the effort in now.
+This official database requires a somewhat in-depth registration process, so be sure to set aside some time to work on it.
+Access to this information can become invaluable as your nonprofit grows, so it’s worth it to put the effort in now.

-Two of the largest and most active grant-giving federal bodies are national endowments devoted specifically to supporting nonprofit projects in various fields.
+Two of the largest and most active grant-giving federal bodies are national endowments devoted specifically to supporting nonprofit projects.
 They are:

 Always explore your grant options when seeking initial funding.
 At the federal level, this support will typically need to be connected with a specific programming proposal, but more general startup grants and support are certainly available if you search for them.

-Narrowing your scope when researching startup grant opportunities for your new nonprofit organization can be a great idea.
+It can be a great idea to narrow your scope when researching startup grant opportunities for your new nonprofit organization.